wulffern/aic2023/lectures/l09_osc.md

 And maybe we could make the $K_{vco}$ relatively small.

-The power consumption of an oscillator, however, will be similar to a digital circuit of $ P = C \times f \times VDD^2$, so increasing capacitance will also increase the power consumption.
+The power consumption of an oscillator, however, will be similar to a digital circuit of $P = C \times f \times VDD^2$, so increasing capacitance will also increase the power consumption.

 -->